MichaelMcGee-School/Assignment_12/source/lol.rst

 to play jungle.

-In conclusion, the game is a great experience for someone who wants to dedicate a lot of time to learning the game.
+In conclusion, the game is a great experience for someone who wants to dedicate a lot of time to being competitive.
 The learning curve starts off very steep and levels off, but then gets steep again, meaning that it will take you about a month to learn all the basics of the game, and many years to master the intricacies.

+.. [#f1] Ludi, Magister "eSports Game Review: League of Legends" Esports Bookies, January 21, 2018. https://esportsbookies.com/esports-betting/esports-game-review-league-legends/
+.. [#f2] Ousc, David "Discover ideas about Wallpaper LoL" Pinterest, November, 2019. https://www.pinterest.com/pin/838373286858641208/.